- Why Do A Liveaboard in Komodo National Park?

 Dive insurance is extremely important to have.
 Although there is access to good medical care in Indonesia, Komodo is still relatively remote so it’s better to be prepared.

-For peace of mind during your liveaboard, we recommend investing in dive insurance to ensure you’re covered in case of any diving emergencies.
+For peace of mind during your liveaboard, we recommend investing in

 Are Komodo Liveaboards suitable for non-divers?